-19. INTELLECTUAL PROPERTY RIGHTS
+18. INTELLECTUAL PROPERTY RIGHTS

 As a not-for-profit organization supported by public contributions, the Society wishes to adopt policies and practices that enhance the likelihood that potentially beneficial discoveries and inventions will be exploited to the benefit of humankind.
 It is the desire of the Society that such inventions be administered in such a manner that they are brought into public use at the earliest possible time.
 The Society recognizes that often this may be best accomplished through patenting and/or licensing of such inventions.
-Accordingly, the Society has adopted the following patent policy that is binding on all Grantees and Not-for-profit Grantee Institutions (hereinafter "Grantee"), To the extent the Grantee Institution's own policies permit individual investigators to own any right, title or interest in any Funded Invention, the Grantee Institution shall ensure that each Investigator complies with the provisions of these terms and conditions with respect to such Funded Invention.
+Accordingly, the Society has adopted the following patent policy that is binding on all Grantees and not-for-profit Grantee Institutions funded through the CRUK-ACS Biology to Prevention RFA (hereinafter "Grantee").
+To the extent both of the conditions precedents are met: (1) the Grantee Institution's own policies permit individual investigators to own any right, title or interest in any Funded Invention and (2) the Grantee has received written permission from the Society in advance of any filing for, grant of, or protection of any intellectual property rights, title or interest in or to the Funded Invention, the Grantee Institution shall ensure that each Investigator complies with the provisions of these terms and conditions with respect to such Funded Invention.

-Acceptance of a Grant from the Society constitutes acceptance of the terms and conditions of this policy.
+Acceptance of a Grant from the Society under the CRUK-ACS Biology to Prevention RFA constitutes acceptance of the terms and conditions of this policy.
 In the event of any conflict between this policy and the Grantee's policy, the terms and conditions of this policy shall govern.

 - A. All notices required pursuant to this policy shall be in writing, and in this policy, the following terms shall have the meaning set forth below. - i.
-"Invention" shall mean any potentially patentable discovery, material, method, process, product, program, software, or use. - ii.
+"Invention" shall mean any potentially patentable discovery, material, method, process, product, program, software, or use.

+- ii.
 "Funded Invention" shall mean any Invention made in the course of research funded in whole or in part by a Society Grant. - iii.
 "Gross Income" shall mean gross royalty income received by Grantee in respect of a Funded Invention inclusive of income from a single sale of the Funded Invention, less a total of \$25,000 towards United States patent filing fees. - iv.
-"ACS Award" shall mean the total monetary amount of the Grant provided to the Grantee. - B. The Grantee technology transfer officer shall provide the Society with an annual report for each Funded Invention.
+"ACS Award" shall mean the total monetary amount of the Grant provided to the U.S. Grantee by the Society. - B. The U.S. Grantee technology transfer officer shall provide the Society with an annual report for each Funded Invention.
 The annual report will be due by January 31 of each calendar year after an ACS Grant Award has been received.
-The annual report shall include a listing or description of the following information for each Funded Invention: (1) all issued patents and pending patent applications, (2) all licenses, leases, or other revenue generating agreements, (3) all gross revenue for each preceding calendar year, (4) the filing, publication and issuance or grant of any application for a patent or other statutory right for a Funded Invention, and (5) the latest stage of development of any product arising from each Funded Invention.
+The annual report shall include a listing or description of the following information for each Funded Invention arising from the collaborative project: (1) all issued patents and pending patent applications, (2) all licenses, leases, or other revenue generating agreements, (3) all gross revenue for each preceding calendar year, (4) the filing, publication and issuance or grant of any application for a patent or other statutory right for a Funded Invention, and (5) the latest stage of development of any product arising from each Funded Invention.